anuragvohraec/CounterDB/README.md

 # vDB
-If you wanted to manage unsigned long numbers, say likes and dislikes count, than it just does that.
+If you wanted to manage and persist unsigned long numbers, **say likes and dislikes count**, than it just does that.

 Consider it as an array of unsigned long numbers.
 To read/create you use index, which are unsigned long numbers.
 The data is persisted.

 * Persistant.